mcejp/ascii-posts/posts/Git.md

 3.  commit
 4.  delete `master` & rename `ci` to `master`
 5.  done!

+### Separate a change from a commit and move it earlier in history

+- `git rebase -i HEAD~2`
+- insert a `break` command *before* the commit in question
+- cherry pick the change(s) to separate, commit with new message
+- continue rebase; the rest of the original commit will be applied now

+### Separate a change from a commit and move it later in history

+- `git rebase -i HEAD~2`
+- insert a `break` command *before* the commit in question
+- cherry pick the change(s) to separate, commit with new message
+- continue rebase; the rest of the original commit will be applied now
+- rebase again, this time move the newly created commit as desired

 ### Set all commit dates to author dates